About the Assessor

 - Elected by the House Majority Caucus to Serve as Caucus Chairman, 2006-2010

-- Oklahoma Licensed Real Estate Broker 062681 - Currently Inactive Status
+- Oklahoma Licensed Real Estate Broker 062681 - Currently maintained on inactive status

 - Associated with The Greater Tulsa Association of Realtors, 1998-2010